-The parametric time estimation method works best on projects with standardized work bundles and repeated activities.
-Therefore, it works best in industries with lesser levels of inventiveness, where early in the planning phase, project parameters can be fairly simply estimated.
+Parametric time estimation works best on projects with standardized work packages and repetitive activities.
+Therefore, it works best in less inventive industries where project parameters are relatively easy to estimate early in the planning phase.

-The top-down methodology of project estimation is based on breaking down the project activities into major blocks, projecting how long they will take to complete, and summarizing the estimates.
-Once managers acquire more information during the latter stages of project planning, these generic, big blocks of project work may be divided into smaller parts and then estimated independently to provide more precise predictions.
+The top-down methodology of project estimation is based on breaking down project activities into large blocks, projecting how long they will take to complete, and aggregating the estimates.
+As managers acquire more information in the later stages of project planning, these generic, large blocks of project work can be broken down into smaller pieces and then estimated independently to provide more accurate forecasts.

 Pros & Cons of Top-down Estimation